Aselya8/project-travel-company/README.md

-Travel Company Project
+<< Travel Company Project >>

-A responsive website that is fully functional, would allow a user to search for any place This project was used purely to get comfortable with Bootstrap.
+• Designed and created a fully responsive website
+• Utilized libraries such as Material UI and Bootstrap for styling